jackocnr/intl-tel-input/README.md

 ```

 **getCleanNumber**
-Get the current number formatted to the [E164 standard](http://en.wikipedia.org/wiki/E.164).
-Requires the utilsScript option.
+Get the current number formatted to the [E.164 standard](http://en.wikipedia.org/wiki/E.164).
+Requires the utilsScript option. _Note that even if nationalMode is enabled, this will still return an international number, as specified by the E.164 standard._
 ```js
 var cleanNumber = $("#mobile-number").intlTelInput("getCleanNumber");
 ```